Oprishri/Oprishri/README.md

 ## 🌱 Hobby:
-    Learning on the daily basis.
+    Learning on the daily basis, Gyming, Dancing and exploring.

 ## 📫 Get in touch: